darox/caddy-rootless/README.md

 # caddy-security-rootless

-Dockerfile that builds caddy with security plugin rootless.
+Dockerfile that builds Caddy with security plugin rootless.